joe95crone/CBETA_Bypass_Lattice/README.md

 Sub-files used to work on the individual sections are also included.

 *The Mark I attempt at this has thankfully been confined to history*

+__Changelog__

+The FINAL folder has been added.
+This includes the lattices of the 0.5% BW case for the updated beta function and the 0.01m beta function case.
+The hdf5 tracking data for these cases is also included.

+The match_b file has been added to the secondary files.
+It has the two step optimisation used for the optimising of beta at the IP and correction of the subsequent optics down the line.